brynachj/retro-notes-service/README.md

 To run the service as a Spring-Boot app run ```./gradlew bootRun``` in the root directory.

+Then navigate to http://localhost:8080/api/notes to see the list of retro notes.

 ## GET retro notes endpoint
 ```/api/notes```